GE2025: PAP unveils Sengkang GRC slate led by Lam Pin Min

 SINGAPORE: The People’s Action Party (PAP) on Sunday (Apr 13) formally announced its slate of four candidates who will be contesting in the Workers’ Party-held Sengkang GRC in the upcoming General Elections.

-They are: former senior minister of state Lam Pin Min, 56; National University of Singapore (NUS) lecturer Elmie Nekmat, 43; director of business development Theodora Lai Xi Yi, 39; and company director Bernadette Giam, 38.
+They are: former senior minister of state Lam Pin Min, 56; National University of Singapore (NUS) lecturer Elmie Nekmat, 43; partner at deep tech venture Theodora Lai Xi Yi, 39; and company director Bernadette Giam, 38.

+Earlier on Sunday, the ruling party also unveiled its candidates for two other opposition-held wards, Hougang SMC and Aljunied GRC, on the second day of slate announcements over the weekend.

 Team leader Lam led the introductions at the PAP's Sengkang West branch, which is located at Block 303A Anchorvale Link.